Microsoft Teams Logo

 2. The Trigger: Once identified, investigate whether these manual tasks can be automated and what the logical flow of actions is.

-3. The Action: Once the flow has been recognized, you need to find the software/hardware to trigger the automation.
-We use Zapier to trigger a majority of systems that we already use which allows them to talk to each other and automate tasks across functions.
+3. The Action: Once the flow has been recognized, you need to find the software/hardware to trigger the automation and run the subsequent steps.

 The importance of workplace automation